eksplein/website/CONTRIBUTING.md

 - The client shall be **fast** and **lightweight**.

 > Good web developers care about UX.
 Whenever possible, avoid using heavy runtime-based frameworks/libraries for simple tasks that can be done with Svelte and CSS.
-For any heavy task, take advantage of SSR features.
+For any heavy asset / data computing task, take advantage of SSR features.

 - The client shall be **testable**.